What does an athletic trainer do?

-To become an athletic trainer, you need at least a bachelor’s degree, though the National Athletic Trainers’ Association reports that 70 percent of athletic trainers have a master’s degree.
+To become an athletic trainer, you need at least a bachelor’s degree, though the National Athletic Trainers’ Association reports that more than 70 percent of athletic trainers have a master’s degree.
 Many employers prefer to hire athletic trainers with master’s degrees.
 The curriculum and clinical training of athletic trainers follows a medical-based education model.
 You can expect to take courses in biology, anatomy, nutrition, sports medicine, and kinesiology.
 Almost all states require athletic trainers to be licensed or certified to practice.

 After a high school education, the typical pathway to becoming an athletic trainer includes:

 - Obtaining a bachelor’s degree (common majors are athletic training and exercise science)